rahulcb03/Custom-Mailer/README.md

 # Custom-Mailer
-Upcoming: plan on implementing Gmail API instead of JavaMail API

 Uses Java Swing to prompt the user for email and password Once the user is authenticated it will switch to the second panel